 However, this does not mean that the smartphone does not heat up: with long intense sessions of complex games, such as Gesnhin Impach or CoD Mobile, the temperature can reach even 45 °, but they do it in a profoundly longer time than what happened with a smooth Snap 8.

-It goes without saying that the performances are pure first in the class and, as with the Xiaomi 12 Pro, also thanks to the LPDDR5X RAM and the UFS 3.1 memories which, however, I noticed a little subdued in terms of performance compared to those used in the 12 Pro.
+Needless to say, therefore, the performances are pure first in the class and, as with the Xiaomi 12 Pro, also thanks to the LPDDR5X RAM and the UFS 3.1 memories which, however, I noticed a bit subdued in terms of performance compared to those used in the 12 Pro.

 The audio in the capsule is excellent, as well as the stereo one managed by two high quality harman / hardon speakers.
 Good reception to WiFi networks as well as cellular networks, but I'd rather go a little beyond the obvious and talk about something much more interesting: the proximity sensor.

 You asked us in In Test with Giz, our Telegram group in which we show you the backstage of all our videos, and I answer you immediately: the proximity sensor in the Xiaomi 12S Ultra continues to be manufactured by Elliptic Labs, and continues to be virtual.